Customer tags in a product quiz: Klaviyo + Shopify orders

 Build the quiz

-Create a quiz with questions about hair type (e.g. curly, straight, wavy), hair concerns (e.g. dandruff, dryness, frizz) and hair goals (e.g. volume, shine, repair).
+Create a quiz with questions about hair type (e.g. curly, straight, wavy, coily), hair concerns (e.g. dandruff, dryness, frizz, damage) and hair goals (e.g. volume, shine, repair, anti-frizz).
 Make sure to add an email-capture question as the final slide or just before the results page, and make it required: platform data shows 71% of top-converting quizzes collect email this way and 75% of those make it mandatory.

-As you set up each question, attach a relevant tag to each answer choice.
-For the haircare example, you’d typically tag:
+Following the Step 1 setup, attach a relevant tag to each answer choice.
+For the haircare example, the tag set typically looks like:

-Curly Hair,Straight Hair,Wavy Hair,Coily Hair - Concern answers with:
+Curly Hair,Straight Hair,Wavy Hair,Coily Hair - Concern answers tagged with:

 Volume,Shine,Repair,Anti-Frizz